 |How to videos||$0.0009 – $0.02||$0.0003 – $0.04||$0.00005 – $0.03|

-So, as you can see in the table, not only that different niches pay differently in different countries, the difference between the highs and lows of each country per niche can be significant too.
+Not only that different niches pay differently in different countries, the difference between the highs and lows of each country per niche can be significant too.
 Like, for the Dating niche, the range is $0.007 – $0.08 per view in developed countries.
 However, for insurance-related views in developed countries, the gap is narrow.
 The broader the industry is, the more drastic the difference is.

 Another thing to note is that the gap is broader in most niches of the Tier 3 countries.
 The primary reason for this is the noisy purchasing power index of people in those countries.
 Furthermore, states/subregions of the viewer’s country can widen the gap too.
 For example, in India, either people from an extremely higher class or extremely lower class watch real estate videos.
 So, it is likely that for one Real estate YouTube video view, you will get up to 100 times more or less than the other.